Billerica, Massachusetts

-Billerica (Note: Pronounced /bɪlˈrɪkə/ bil-RIK-ə) is a town in Middlesex County, Massachusetts, United States.
+Billerica (pronounced /bɪlˈrɪkə/ bil-RIK-ə) is a town in Middlesex County, Massachusetts, United States.
 The population was 42,119 according to the 2020 census.
+The town is located in Eastern Massachusetts approximately 18 mi northwest of Boston.
 It takes its name from the town of Billericay in Essex, England.

 History

 In the early 1630s, a Praying Indian village named Shawshin was at the current site of Billerica, commonly spelled Shawsheen today, as in the Shawsheen River.
 In 1638, Massachusetts Bay Governor John Winthrop and Lt.
 Governor Thomas Dudley were granted land along the Concord River in the area, and roughly a dozen families from Cambridge and Charlestown Village had begun to occupy Shawshin by 1652.
 The settlers chose the name Billerica because some of the families originally came from the town of Billericay in Essex, England.
 The town was incorporated as Billerica in 1655, on the same day as neighboring Chelmsford and nearby Groton.
 The original plantation of Billerica was divided during the colonial period into the towns of Billerica, Bedford, Wilmington, and Tewksbury.
-Though Billerica made it through King Philip's War (1675-1678) without any attacks it would suffer several devastating raids by Native American tribes during the 1690s.
+Though Billerica made it through King Philip's War (1675–1678) without any by Native American attacks, it would suffer several devastating raids during the 1690s.

 On April 19, 1775, the first day of the Revolutionary War, John Hancock and Samuel Adams, in order to avoid capture by the British, sought refuge in the home of Billerica farmer Amos Wyman.
-Amos and his wife, Kezia, took them in, fed them, and gave them a safe place to stay.
-Later, to express his gratitude, Hancock gave them a cow - a rather nice gift for the time.

 The oldest remaining homestead in the town is the Manning Manse built in 1696, which was also the residence of William Manning (1747–1814), the author of The Key of Liberty, a critique of Federalist policies.
-Other notable Revolutionary War–era residents included Asa Pollard, the first soldier killed at the Battle of Bunker Hill, and Thomas Ditson, who was tarred and feathered in 1775 while on a visit to Boston after attempting to illegally purchase a musket from a soldier of the 47th Regiment of Foot.
+Other notable Revolutionary War–era residents included Asa Pollard, the first soldier killed at the Battle of Bunker Hill, and Thomas Ditson, who was tarred and feathered in March 1775 while on a visit to Boston after attempting to illegally purchase the musket of a soldier of the 47th Regiment of Foot.
 The song "Yankee Doodle" supposedly became a term of national pride instead of an insult because of this event.
 The town now celebrates "Yankee Doodle Weekend" every September.